-1. On the machine on which ALM is installed, open a file browser, and navigate to <ALM installation path>\application\20qcbin.war.

-- Open another file browser, and navigate to <ALM deployment path>\application\20qcbin.war. - 3.
+- 1. On the machine on which ALM is installed, open a file browser, and navigate to <ALM installation path>\application\20qcbin.war. - 2.
+Open another file browser, and navigate to <ALM deployment path>\application\20qcbin.war. - 3.
 In the installation directory, navigate to the file that you want to customize. - 4.
 In the deployment directory, under 20qcbin.war create the same folder structure that contains the file in the installation directory. - 5.
 Copy the file from the installation directory and paste the file in the appropriate folder in the deployment directory. - 6.
 Edit the file in the deployment directory. - 7.
-Run the Server Deployment Wizard from the following location: - On Windows systems: Choose one of the following: - Start > HP ALM Server > Server Deployment Wizard - <installation path>\bin\run_server_deploy_tool.bat - On Linux/Solaris systems: - <installation path>/bin/run_server_deploy_tool.sh - 8.
+Run the Server Deployment Wizard from <installation path>/bin/run_server_deploy_tool.sh. - 8.
 Repeat the procedure on each cluster node.